What is wireless charging?

 Generally speaking, once compatibility and energy requirement has been calculated, the charging through induction begins.
 During charging the sender and receiver remain in contact and switch into standby mode as soon as the battery is fully charged.

 There are a number of benefits for using wireless charging, perhaps the most advantageous one being convenience.
 That, with an added feeling of superiority, when you casually place your smartphone on a charging mat and think of your friends still using them dated cables.

-Another advantage would be that smart phones and chargers from different manufactures are compatible with many (if not most) wireless charging docks.
+Another advantage would be that smartphones and chargers from different manufacturers are compatible with many (if not most) wireless charging docks.
 The only requirement is that both parts – the sender and the receiver – fulfil the specifications.

 It’s quicker and easier, as you don’t have to plug and unplug each time – you just place your device on top of your wireless charging pad and voila!

 Slow performance.
 One of the reasons that wireless charging has not been fully integrated is that it can still be slower and less efficient than a traditional charger.
 Having said this, it is important to mention that this factor is technology-dependent.

 In addition, the heat generated in certain types of wireless charging technologies is generally higher in comparison with the conventional way of charging.

 Though the signal transmitted between your smartphone and the charging station is wireless, it is still necessary to plug the charging station to the wall.
 Therefore, devices currently available on the market are not portable, and therefore do not allow you to charge ‘on-the-go.’

 Phone and tablets with built-in Qi wireless charging

 - Samsung Galaxy: S7, S7 Edge, Note 5, S6, S6 Edge, Note 8